-Cardio and strength training go hand in hand according to sports experts.
-People who want to have significant muscle mass should therefore include them in their daily training.
+According to sports experts, cardio and strength training go hand in hand.
+Those who want to build significant muscle mass should therefore incorporate them into their daily workout.

 Cardio and Strength Training: Understanding the Two Concepts

-No matter what you know about cardio and strength training, it is important to understand them better.
+No matter how much you know about cardio and strength training, it's important to understand them better.
 This will help you better understand the importance of cardio in achieving your goals through strength training.

 What is cardio?